9 minute read by BeYou

 Unlearning: we don’t know what we don’t know

-Our entire view of medication is based on one-size-fits-all treatments after the fact.
-However, aside from preventative measures, a better approach is to personalise treatment based on the individual, as a whole, based on data.
-The various genetic differences, while often tiny, are compounded by the time one zooms out and looks at any organism as a whole.
+Our entire view of medication is based on one-size-fits-all treatments.
+Everything is geared towards treating symptoms without thinking about the root cause or the long term (arguably one of the major side effects of decades of pharmaceutical companies pushing quick-fixes and leading the entire conversation).
+However, aside from preventative lifestyle choices, a better approach is a personalised and integrated treatment based on the individual, as a whole, based on data.
+The various genetic differences between us all, while often tiny, are compounded exponentially when looking at any person as a whole.
 Protein synthesis, nutrient absorption, organ function, the impact of hormones: all of these things differ.
 Indeed someone's genetic predisposition can be altered by lifestyle too.

 In particular, we’re focused on understanding gene expression as it provides a gateway to exploring the nuanced differences in genders and ethnicities; including how tissues, organs and inflammatory pathways react to stimuli.
 Combine that with the latest advancements in protein folding, machine learning and AI, BeYou is well positioned at the forefront of this revolution.